totallynotdavid/megaloader/docs/megaloader/guide/downloading-files.md

 # Downloading files

 Megaloader gives you metadata.
 You implement downloads.
+This separation allows you to integrate with existing async pipelines, job queues, or specific HTTP clients.

-Here's how, from simple to more complex patterns:
+Here's how, from simple to more complex patterns.

 ## Basic download

+The most critical requirement is respecting the `headers` provided in the `DownloadItem`.

 ```python
 import megaloader as mgl